cyprieng/cyprien.io/src/content/blog/colophon.md

 It's very convenient as it automatically detects push on the main branch, builds it, and deploys it.
 It also provides a preview environment that deploys automatically my dev branch.
 And the cherry on the cake it's completely free.

+## Analytics

+I have wondered for a long time if an analytics is necessary for a blog.
+I think it's not, but I really like to have a basic understanding of who comes here, even if I should not care about this.

+So I set up [Goatcounter](https://www.goatcounter.com) as my analytics.
+It's free, simple and respectful of personal data.

 ## Performance and accessibility